Dear All,

 From India, Madras

-If it is known to publically that both the companies are sister concerns then i think there is no need of much clarification.
-One is acting as a staffing company and for the other one it is out sourcing of work.
+If it is known to the public that both the companies are sister concerns, then I think there is no need for much clarification.
+One is acting as a staffing company, and for the other one, it is outsourcing work.
+Likewise, Reliance is doing.

 From India, Ahmadabad